Uninett/Argus/docs/development/birdseye-view.rst

 Sources
 =======

 A source pushes incidents to the argus server via the API.
-Changes to those incidents are done via pushing events.
+Subsequent changes to those incidents are made by posting events to them.
 An incident has a field ``incident_source_id`` for storing an id, for changing an already existing incident by adding an event.